Skip to Content cleverbridge-logo-base-layer

 Android is moving from a fixed model to real choice, in how you bill and where you distribute.
 The winners won’t just chase lower fees; they’ll ship a smooth mobile flow, button up tax/fraud/refunds, and measure the whole journey end‑to‑end.

-If you’re ready to act, start with a targeted app-to-web pilot backed by mobile wallets and clean hand‑backs.
+If you’re ready to act, start with a targeted app2web pilot backed by mobile wallets and clean hand‑backs.
 Want to move faster without hiring a back office overnight?
 Talk with your finance and legal teams about whether a merchant of record model makes sense for your roadmap — and then make the math work.

 Topic tags